 - Doesn’t let you use the geotargeting functionality in Google Search Console (more on that later).

-The TranslatePress plugin uses subfolders for each language, which is one of Google’s recommended approaches.
+The TranslatePress plugin uses subdirectories (aka sub-folders) for each language, which is one of Google’s recommended approaches.

 Don’t Forget About WordPress Slugs, Either

 Beyond the overall URL structure, there’s also another important consideration for WordPress multilingual SEO:

 The URL slug for individual pieces of content.